 Federal Funding Programs

-While the funding table provides a comprehensive list of available programs, the following overview highlights some of the most relevant and widely used programs for electric mobility infrastructure.
-These “key programs” are organized by an administering agency.
+While the funding table at the end of this section provides a comprehensive list of available programs, the below overview highlights some of the most relevant and widely used programs for rural EV infrastructure.
+These “key programs” are organized by administering agency.

 USDOT Key Programs

 States are required to submit annual plans on how they will strategically and equitably use their NEVI funds for EV infrastructure deployment.
-Many States have created websites with information on their plans, and many are soliciting public input.
+Many States have created websites with information on their plans, and many are soliciting public input, including from Tribal Governments and organizations, to ensure equitable use of NEVI funds.
 The Joint Office of Energy and Transportation provides key technical assistance and guidance to States in developing and implementing their plans.
-Some State plans are considering how micromobility can be incorporated, such as colocation of electric bicycle docking stations near DCFC stations to capitalize on grid improvements.

-- Eligible electric mobility activities: LDV charging, public transportation or carshare fleet charging, infrastructure planning, workforce development.
+- Eligible EV activities: LDV charging, public transportation charging, infrastructure planning, workforce development.

 - Frequency: Funding is allocated to State DOTs on an annual basis.